|

 What is FOREX?

-Welcome to the fascinating
+Welcome to the fascinating world of Foreign

-world of Foreign Exchange trading.
-If you have been involved in the
+Exchange trading.
+If you have been involved in the investment world, you have

-investment world, you have probably heard the term Forex thrown around, but
+probably heard the term Forex thrown around, but what exactly is Forex?

 Forex

-Forex is a term which stands for foreign exchange, also referred to as
+Forex is a term which stands for foreign exchange, also referred to as “Spot

-“Spot FX”, “Retail FX”, “FX” or “4X”.
-In the simplest of definitions, it
+FX”, “Retail FX”, “FX” or “4X”.
+In the simplest of definitions, it is buying and

-term currency trading, it is a continuous physical occurrence taking
+trading, it is a continuous physical occurrence taking place in the global

-place in the global economic system.
-With the daily average turnover of
+economic system.
+With the daily average turnover of approximately US$4.0

-approximately US$4.0 Trillion, it is the largest financial market in the
+Trillion, it is the largest financial market in the world.
+If you compare that

-world.
-If you compare that to the $25 billion a day volume that the New
+to the $25 billion a day volume that the New York Stock Exchange trades, you

-York Stock Exchange trades, you will easily realize how enormous the
+will easily realize how enormous the Foreign Exchange really is.
+It actually

-total amount of the New York Stock Exchange and the NASDAQ combined!
+equates to more than 3 times the total amount of the New York Stock Exchange and

-Interbank Market /
+Interbank Market / Over-The-Counter

-Unlike stock and futures markets, FX trading is not
+Unlike stock and futures markets, FX trading is not centralized on any one

-centralized on any one exchange.
-It is considered to be an
+exchange.
+It is considered to be an Over-the-Counter (OTC), or 'Inter-bank,'

-transactions are conducted between two counterparts over the telephone,
+market.
+This is because transactions are conducted between two counterparts over

-or via an electronic network.
+the telephone, or via an electronic network.

 Participants in Forex trading

-Inter-bank market means that it was dominated by banks up until recently
+Inter-bank market means that it was dominated by banks up until recently – i.e.,

-large multinational corporations, registered dealers, global money
+corporations, registered dealers, global money managers, private speculators,

-managers, private speculators, and futures and options traders.
+and futures and options traders.

 A 24-Hours Market

 There is no waiting for the opening bell daily.
-It is 24-hours market
+It is 24-hours market from

-part time individual traders involve in Forex trading in their own base.
+individual traders involve in Forex trading in their own base.

-The Factors that affect the
+The Factors that affect the currency price

-Currency prices are affected by a variety of economic and political
+Currency prices are affected by a variety of economic and political conditions –

-sometimes enter the Forex market to influence the value of their
+climate.
+Furthermore, one nation governments sometimes enter the Forex market to

-currencies, either by flooding the market with their domestic currency
+influence the value of their currencies, either by flooding the market with

-to lower its price, or conversely by buying it to give it a boost.
-This
+their domestic currency to lower its price, or conversely by buying it to give

-is commonly called “central bank intervention.”
-Any of these factors can
+it a boost.
+This is commonly called “central bank intervention.”
+Any of these

-the Forex market makes it virtually impossible for any one entity to
+of the Forex market makes it virtually impossible for any one entity to

 "influence" the market for any length of time.